 Join us as the Sanctuary Choir and a professional orchestra offer glorious Christmas music.
-The music will feature a brand new Christmas commission of a suite of Christmas Carols commissioned from Ryan Murphy, the Associate Director of the Mormon Tabernacle Choir.
-Rev. Matthew Ruffner preaching
+The music will feature a brand new Christmas commission of a suite of Christmas Carols commissioned from Ryan Murphy, the Associate Director of the Tabernacle Choir at Temple Square.
+Rev. Matthew Ruffner preaching.

 Fourth Sunday in Advent